GaiaNet-AI/awesome-gaia/README.md

 - **[Autonomous Token Deployer on Celo](https://x.com/HarishKotra/status/1878729293913895105)**: AI Agent that autonomously deploys tokens on
 Celo. [➡️ Deploy your own!](https://github.com/harishkotra/celo-token-agent)
 - **[Launch Meme Coins on Base](https://x.com/HarishKotra/status/1878729293913895105)**: Generate and deploy meme tokens automatically using Gaia's AI Agent for creative naming and tokenomics!
 Built for Base Sepolia testnet, but easily adaptable to other networks. [➡️ Deploy your own!](https://github.com/harishkotra/gaia-meme-coin-generator)
+- **[Minerva](https://github.com/MinervaGov/minerva_main)**: Create your own AI agents who think like you and take decisions on DAO governance voting for you when you are away.
+Never miss another proposal and help your community grow with [Minerva](https://github.com/MinervaGov/minerva_main).
 -
 [🔼 Back to top](#table-of-contents)